 Relationships with Other Employees and Students

-As a faculty member, you should not participate in a consensual romantic and/or sexual relationship with any student who is enrolled in any of your classes.
-You are also discouraged from participating in this type of relationship with any student.
-You should also not participate in a consensual romantic and/or sexual relationship with anyone who is subject to your suspension or evaluation.
+As a faculty member, you must not participate in a consensual romantic and/or sexual relationship with any student who is enrolled in any of your classes or is under your authority.
+Situations of authority include, but are not limited to: teaching, formal mentoring or advising; supervision of research and employment of a student as a research or teaching assistant; exercising substantial responsibility for grades, honors, or degrees; and involvement in disciplinary action related to the student.
+You are also discouraged from participating in this type of relationship with any student not under your authority.
+You should also not participate in a consensual romantic and/or sexual relationship with anyone who is subject to your supervision or evaluation.
 There is a power differential in these relationships that could compromise your ability to perform your job duties in an unbiased manner.
-In addition, there is a danger that the consensual nature of the relationship could later be reinterpreted as nonconsensual and therefore create a potential for sexual harassment.
+In addition, there is a danger that the consensual nature of the relationship could later be interpreted as nonconsensual and therefore create a potential for a claim of sexual harassment.

 We recognize that two people may already be engaged in some type of consensual relationship before one of the above-listed situations occurs.
 In this case, whoever is in the "supervisory" position, whether as an employee or a professor, must make every effort to place the student or subordinate employee in another situation.
 If this is not possible, the conflict must be resolved in another manner—the student must drop the class, one employee or the other must resign, or the relationship must end.
 For the purposes of this policy, employees who are or were married are considered in a consensual relationship.

-Also, please see section on Relationships with Other Employees in the Employee Handbook.
+Also, please see section on Relationships with Other Employees and Family in the Employee Handbook.

 See NYIT's Policy on Non-Discrimination and Discriminatory Harassment, included in the Employee Handbook.